Synthetics Test Settings

 The Add Test page enables you to create a new test by choosing from a list of test types that are categorized as described in Synthetics Test Types.
 The list is organized into two columns:

-• Category: For each category, the left column gives the name of the category, a brief description, and a link that pops open a drawer from the right of the page that gives an explanation of how the tests in this category work.
+• Category: For each category, the left column gives the name of the category, a brief description, and a link that pops open a drawer from the right of the page that explains how the tests in this category work.

 Choose the type of new test that you'd like to add.